Skip to main content

 Overview

-Quercus rubra is a large deciduous tree reaching 50-75 feet (15-23 m) tall with a spread of 40-60 feet (12-18 m) in cultivation, developing a rounded to broadly spreading crown.
-The trunk is straight and continuous, with bark that is smooth and gray-green on young trees, developing flat-topped ridges with shallow furrows and a distinctive pattern of lighter vertical stripes on mature specimens.
-Leaves are 5-9 inches (13-23 cm) long with 7-11 pointed, bristle-tipped lobes separated by U-shaped sinuses that extend roughly halfway to the midrib — less deeply cut than those of Quercus coccinea.
-Foliage emerges reddish in spring, matures to dark green with a matte finish above, and turns red to russet-brown in fall; fall color is variable, with some individuals producing consistent red while others tend toward brown.
-Male catkins appear in April to May.
-Acorns are broad, 0.75-1 inch (2-2.5 cm) long, with shallow, saucer-shaped caps covering about one-quarter of the nut; they mature in two growing seasons.
-Growth rate is moderate to fast for an oak, adding 18-24 inches (45-60 cm) per year in favorable conditions.
-Trees live 200-400 years.
-Tolerates urban pollution, compacted soils, and moderate salt exposure.
-Chlorosis may develop in alkaline soils with pH above 7.0.
+Quercus rubra is a large deciduous tree in the family Fagaceae reaching 50–75 feet (15–23 m) tall and 40–60 feet (12–18 m) wide in cultivation with a rounded to broadly spreading crown on a straight continuous trunk.
+Bark on young trees is smooth and gray-green, and on mature specimens it develops flat-topped ridges with shallow furrows and a pattern of lighter vertical stripes running down the length of the trunk that is a reliable field character for the species.
+Leaves are alternate, simple, 5–9 inches (13–23 cm) long, and carry 7–11 pointed bristle-tipped lobes separated by U-shaped sinuses that extend roughly halfway to the midrib — a shallower cut than the deeper C-shaped sinuses of Quercus coccinea.
+Foliage emerges reddish in spring, matures to dark green with a matte finish above and paler undersides, and turns red to russet-brown in fall over a 2–3 week transition period; fall color is variable across individual trees, with some producing consistent clear red and others tending toward brown.
+Acorns are broad, 0.75–1 inch (2–2.5 cm) long, with shallow saucer-shaped caps covering about one-quarter of the nut, and mature in two growing seasons.
+Growth is moderate to rapid for an oak at 18–24 inches (45–60 cm) per year in favorable soils, and trees commonly live 200–400 years.
+The species tolerates urban pollution, compacted soils, and moderate salt exposure and is widely planted as a street and park tree across its native range.
+Limitation: iron chlorosis develops on alkaline soils above pH 7.0 with interveinal yellowing of the foliage, bacterial leaf scorch (Xylella fastidiosa) produces marginal browning of older leaves in late summer and gradually declines the tree over 5–10 years with no available cure, and oak wilt (Bretziella fagacearum) is lethal to red oak group species, so pruning wounds during the growing season are avoided in regions where oak wilt is established.

 Native Range

-Native to eastern North America, from Nova Scotia and southern Quebec west to Minnesota, south to Georgia, Alabama, and Oklahoma.
-Found in mixed hardwood forests, upland slopes, and well-drained bottomlands at elevations from sea level to approximately 5,500 feet (1,700 m).
+Native to eastern North America from Nova Scotia and southern Quebec west to Minnesota and south to Georgia, Alabama, and Oklahoma.
+Grows in mixed hardwood forests, upland slopes, and well-drained bottomlands at elevations from sea level to approximately 5,500 feet (1,700 m), and reaches its largest size on deep well-drained loam soils of the Appalachian region.

 Suggested Uses